-- 1.4 The only purposes for which the Code may be applied in a person's case are: - 1.4.1 the purposes of the provision of an electronic communications network; or - 1.4.2 the purposes of the provision of a system of conduits which he is making available, or proposing to make available, for use by providers of electronic communications networks for the purposes of the provision by them of their networks. - 1.5 We are proposing to apply the Code for the Applicant's electronic communications network.
-According to the application, the Applicant aims to bring high speed broadband services to densely populated areas throughout the UK via wireless technology - 1.6 The internet services will be offered to domestic customers in high-density accommodation, such as, blocks of flats, student housing, military barracks and bases.
-The service described as 'Wireless to Home' will be able to offer fast internet services of speeds up to 20Mb/s on a symmetrical connection. - 1.7 We consider that this proposal is appropriate having regard to the matters set out in section 107(4) of the Communications Act 2003.
-We consider that the performance of our statutory duties in sections 3 and 4 of that Act would be secured and furthered in relation to this proposal. - 1.8 We will consider any responses we may receive by the closing date before making our decision as whether we should give a direction applying the Code to the Applicant.
+- 1.4 The only purposes for which the Code may be applied in a person's case are: - 1.4.1 the purposes of the provision of an electronic communications network; or - 1.4.2 the purposes of the provision of a system of conduits which he is making available, or proposing to make available, for use by providers of electronic communications networks for the purposes of the provision by them of their networks. - 1.5 Having considered the Applicant's application for Code powers, we propose that the Code should have effect in its case for two purposes: firstly, the provision by the Applicant of its electronic communications network; and secondly, its provision of a system of conduits which will be made available for use by other providers of electronic communications networks. - 1.6 According to the Applicant's application, its electronic communications network comprises of a dark fibre optic cable network which is deployed in ducts underground and which connects to customer premises in Hull and the East Riding of Yorkshire.
+This network allows the Applicant to provide high speed broadband services and point to point solutions to UK businesses in both the public and private sectors.
+The Applicant states that the underground ducts amount to conduits and considers, therefore, that it is also providing a system of conduits. - 1.7 The Applicant intends to maintain, operate and expand its network.
+In particular, it plans to deploy further fibre optic cables in ducts under both public highways and private land in Hull and the surrounding area. - 1.8 We consider that our proposal is appropriate having regard to the considerations set out in section 107(4) of the Communications Act 2003.
+We consider that the performance of our statutory duties in sections 3 and 4 of that Act would be secured and furthered in relation to this proposal.

+1.9 We will consider any responses we may receive by the closing date before making our decision as to whether we should give a direction applying the Code to the Applicant.